 Create a profile that’s as detailed as possible, make yourself attractive, talk about your hobbies, your adventure in Australia, where you come from etc. And of course, try to write everything in good English if you’re not a native English speaker.

-Contact multiple hosts at once to have a greater chance of receiving a positive answer.
+Contact multiple hosts at once to have a greater chance of receiving a positive answer when applying for HelpX Australia jobs.
 Customize your messages for each host, to show that you have read their profile.
 Hosts tend to answer all requests except the ones that are too generic and look like a template.

 Contact hosts that you like in advance so that they can get organized.
 2 to 3 weeks before you arrive is generally good.
 You can even contact your hosts before you come to Australia if you want.

 HelpX Australia reviews provided by previous helpers can be very useful to get an idea of the work requested by the host as well as the quality of what they offer in exchange.

 WWOOF means Willing Workers On Organic Farms, and it’s an alternative to HelpX.

 After registering on the WWOOF website, you will receive a printed guide listing all the organic farms in the network.
 Remember to subscribe, preferably before you fly to Australia, so that you receive this guide by mail at your home address.
 A great way to find farming jobs in Australia !
 For instance, you could go cherry picking in Tasmania, a great way to visit this beautiful island and make new friends.